brianhealey/llm-tac-toe/README.md

 ## How It Works

 1. The game initializes an empty 3x3 board
-2. Player X starts first
+2. Player X starts first in odd-numbered games, Player O starts in even-numbered games
 3. For each turn:
    - The LLM receives a prompt with:
      - Complete move history (all previous plays by both players)